kean/RxUI/README.md

 # RxUI

 RxUI is inspired by SwiftUI.
-RxUI goal is to improve the developer experience of using RxSwift by allowing you to concentrate on your business logic instead of low-level reactive code.
+RxUI goal is to improve the developer experience of using RxSwift by allowing you to concentrate on the business logic instead of the low-level reactive code.

 - You can express your business logic in a natural way using plain Swift properties and methods
 - It makes it much easier to debug your views and view models.
 You can set breakpoints and query any of your view model state.